-As centers are infilled or retrofitted, tThe ability to walk and bicycle safely within both forms of development is critical.
+As centers are infilled or retrofitted, the ability to walk and bicycle safely within both forms of development is critical.
 While traditional forms of development are typically seen as more pedestrian-friendly, improvements within suburban forms of development should enhance the pedestrian and bicycle experience.
 These improvements often include bicycle amenities and safe sidewalk connections through parking lots and from adjacent sidewalks to the front door of development.
-Development in suburban centers should ensure walkability within these sites as they develop or redevelop.

 One key technique for achieving improved walkability is to set a standard for the size of a block to ensure there are connections through large tracts of land.
-As these large tracts are redeveloped, new streets they should be required to build new streets through the property within them to provide access. the dDevelopment adjacent to these new streets should be more traditional in form, with buildings pulled up to new internal streets and parking located in the center of blocks, and not facing streets.
-(Amended 12-11-17\6-20-19; BCPA-2017-01A)
+As large tracts are redeveloped, new streets should be required within them to provide access.
+Development adjacent to these new streets should be more traditional in form, with buildings pulled up to new internal streets and parking located in the center of blocks, and not facing streets.
+(Amended 9-3-19; BCPA-2017-01A)

 The Town's commercial and mixed-use centers have been generally categorized by form and type (applied only to suburban areas) and are designated on Map Figure 6-A. More description of the forms and varying scales that apply within each form are described in the sections below.
-(Amended 12-11-17 6-20-19; BCPA-2017-01A)
+(Amended 9-3-19; BCPA-2017-01A)